royoelen/eQTLGenImpute/README.md

 * Ralf Tambets

-Original pipelines were adjusted to work with 1000G p3 30X WGS reference panel and for eQTLGen consrortium analyses:
+Elements of those original pipelines were adjusted to work with 1000G 30X WGS reference panel and accustomised for eQTLGen consortium analyses:

 * Urmo Võsa